Dynamicaaa/Sayonika/README.md

 ### Admin Access

-1. **First User Admin**: The first user to register on the website automatically becomes an admin
+1. **First User Owner**: The first user to register automatically becomes the "Owner" with full privileges
-   - This applies to both regular registration and OAuth registration (GitHub/Discord)
+   - This applies to both regular registration and OAuth registration (GitHub)
-   - The first user receives a special welcome message indicating their admin status
+   - The first user receives a special welcome message and displays as "Owner" in their profile
    - All subsequent users are regular users by default

 2. **Making Additional Admins**: Update the database directly for additional admin users